dollarshaveclub/harmless-changes/README.md

 # Harmless Changes

-Harmless changes is a simple bash script that helps ignore unneeded build steps if code changes are harmless.
+Harmless changes is a simple script that helps ignore unneeded build steps if code changes are harmless.
 This utility can speed up CI build times! 🏎 💨

-⚠️  **NOTE:** This code is currently untested.
-Tests are in progress!

 ---